 |PPO Discount||GRP/RC – Amount||Write-off Amount|

-If the discount is not clearly identified on the EOB, it can usually be determined by subtracting the “allowed” or “approved” amount from the “billed” amount.
+If the discount is not clearly identified on the EOB, it can also be determined by subtracting the “allowed” amount from the “billed” amount.